-The program will notify each applicant of his or her status in regard to acceptance into the program.
+The program will notify each applicant of his or her status regarding acceptance into the program.

 The conditional student is defined as an applicant who has been provisionally accepted into the program and must complete prerequisite courses, background checks, pre-enrollment drug screening, or any other requirements for admission into the program.